-smoking cessation services; and
+smoking cessation services;

-services for substance use conditions.
+services for substance use conditions; and

+domestic violence, sexual abuse, or sexual assault services.

 PS 6.03

-Expectant parents are helped to sign up for health insurance when coverage is available and receive information about other options for care, such as free clinics, when insurance coverage is not available.
+Personnel collaborate with persons served to explore:

+a. whether they have adequate health insurance coverage for both during and after their pregnancy; and

+b. how they can obtain appropriate coverage, when necessary.

 FP PS 6.04

-To help expectant parents stay healthy and prevent unintended subsequent pregnancies, the organization:
+To help individuals stay healthy and prevent unintended subsequent pregnancies, the organization:

-provides information and education about the prevention and treatment of diseases, including HIV/AIDS and other sexually transmitted diseases;
+provides information and education about the prevention and treatment of diseases, including HIV/AIDS and other sexually transmitted infections/diseases;

-provides information and education about pregnancy prevention, pregnancy planning, and the spacing of children; and
+provides information and education about fertility, pregnancy prevention, pregnancy planning, and optimal birth spacing; and

-links expectant parents to family planning services.
+links individuals to family planning services.

-Interpretation: When an organization does not provide linkages to family planning services because doing so is counter to its mission or beliefs, the organization should disclose this fact to service recipients and provide individuals with a list of other community providers that offer pregnancy support and education services.
+Interpretation: When an organization does not provide linkages to family planning services because doing so is counter to its mission or beliefs, the organization should disclose this fact to persons served and provide individuals with a list of other community providers that offer pregnancy support and education services.

-Note: When an organization also provides Pregnancy Options Counseling or Birth Options Counseling, the implementation and rating of this standard may overlap with the implementation and rating of PS 5.08.
+Note: When an organization also provides Pregnancy Options Counseling or Birth Options Counseling, the implementation and rating of this standard may overlap with the implementation and rating of PS 5.05.